 I like skirted bottoms that help hide upper thigh cellulite and bikini rash bumps.
 Since I have a small chest, I often pick bikini tops with extra padding, but let me just share that it takes a sultry summer week to dry out the thick, absorbent cups (even size A-).
 One-piece bathing suits are making a comeback, and they are super sassy and work wonders for the long torsoed lady.
 Since I am built like a bowling pin, I can’t pull them off.
 Not to mention that this style makes me feel vacuum sealed.
 Because of my smaller top/bigger bottom shape, I don’t really have much luck with two-piece sets either, so it’s all about mixing and matching.

 Back to choices.
-I told my petite teenage girls to avoid cheeky bottoms when I read the ad from Aerie: We love all booties and we cannot lie.
+I told my petite teenage girls to avoid cheeky bottoms when I read the ad: We love all booties and we cannot lie.
 Made with love & cheekier peek!
-One of those pieces merely covers up the left side of my face.
-My girls told me that is NOT the way to wear a cheeky.
+Those pieces would work better as an eye patch.
+My girls told me that is not the way to wear a cheeky.
 Well, in my pool it is, and they need to keep those cabooses covered.

 Now let’s think color.
 Select shades that look good on you.
-I have a lot of bathing suits that are black, navy, midnight, and ebony.
+I have a lot of bathing suits that are black and navy.
 Not ivory or white.
 For Heaven’s sake, never white!
 I’m white and would look like a ghost.
 I say let the Victoria’s Secret Angels wear their wings and cheekys in white.
 Yes, white is perfect for those Angels.

 Make patterns work to your advantage.
 There’s an ongoing debate whether horizontal stripes make you fatter, flatter, or matter.
 If you like them, (I do) wear them.
 I prefer polka dots, paisley, and flowers.
 This summer, I went wild and picked out a top with lemons and a solid yellow bottom.
 It’s become my new favorite.
 I think cherries, starfish, anchors, and palm trees are cute-suit themes, but avoid the tops and bottoms where there are two objects planted, one for each breast and/or bun.